pymupdf/PyMuPDF/examples/ParseTabHelp.rst

 Notes
 ------
 Any differences in fonts, point sizes, changes between bold and italic, etc. will be ignored, and normal plain text will result.

-Because no ``columns`` parameter is specified, columns are detected automatically